celestiaorg/smt/README.md

 # smt

 A Go library that implements a Sparse Merkle tree for a key-value map.
-The tree implements the same optimisations specified in the [Libra whitepaper](https://developers.libra.org/docs/assets/papers/the-libra-blockchain/2020-05-26.pdf), to reduce the number of hash operations required per tree operation to O(k) where k is the number of non-empty elements in the tree.
+The tree implements the same optimisations specified in the [Libra whitepaper][libra whitepaper], to reduce the number of hash operations required per tree operation to O(k) where k is the number of non-empty elements in the tree.

 [![Tests](https://github.com/celestiaorg/smt/actions/workflows/test.yml/badge.svg)](https://github.com/celestiaorg/smt/actions/workflows/test.yml)
 [![Coverage Status](https://coveralls.io/repos/github/lazyledger/smt/badge.svg?branch=master)](https://coveralls.io/github/lazyledger/smt?branch=master)